 The cool evening air creeps in as the pink, orange glow from the sun fades into a dark starry night sky.
-Feeling content and serene, assistant physics professor Elizabeth Jeffery watches […]
+Feeling content and serene, assistant physics professor Elizabeth Jeffery watches over a group of students prepping a Meade Lx600 ACF telescope.
+Seconds later, the sound of gears loudly turning fills the air as the heavy dome […]

 Tag: astronomy